bet4a/d3wiki/Upgrading-to-3.0.md

 D3 3.0 is the first major release since 2.0 was released last August.
 Since 2.0.0, there have been 10 minor releases and 37 patch releases.
-3.0 includes significant new features and improvements, but in accordance with [semantic versioning](http://semver.org/), this major release also includes several backwards-incompatibilities.
-This document will guide you on how to upgrade from 2.x to 3.0.
+3.0 includes significant new features and improvements, but in accordance with [semantic versioning](http://semver.org/), this major release also includes several backwards incompatibilities.
+This document guides you on how to upgrade from 2.x to 3.0.

 ## Requests

-One of the first things you are likely to notice is that the [d3.xhr](Requests) callback interface has changed.
-In 2.x, you might have written code like this:
+If your visualization loads external data via [d3.xhr et al.](Requests), note that the callback interface has changed.
+In 2.x, you would have written code like this:

 ```js
 d3.json("my-data.json", function(data) {